joshhsoj1902/linuxgsm-docker/README.md

 ## Save files

 Many gameservers save files.
 By default all the compose files create a volume called `[project]_serverfiles`.
-The files in the volume are preserved across container restarts, but if you were to accidently delete that volume the files would be gone.
+The files in the volume are preserved across container restarts, but if you were to accidentally delete that volume the files would be gone.

 Another option is to change how the files are saved.
 In the compose file if you update the `volumes` section to look like this